holdenlee/holdenlee.github.io/posts/Simulated tempering Langevin Monte Carlo.md

 Our algorithm is the following.
 Assume $\sigma=1$ for simplicity.

-Take a sequence of betas starting from $1/D^2$, going up by factors of $1+1/d$ (where $d$ is the ambient dimension) up to 1 and run simulated tempering for Langevin on these temperatures, suitably discretized.
+Take a sequence of $\beta$'s starting from $1/D^2$, going up by factors of $1+1/d$ (where $d$ is the ambient dimension) up to 1 and run simulated tempering for Langevin on these temperatures, suitably discretized.
-Take the samples that are at the $L$th temperature.
+Finally, take the samples that are at the $L$th temperature.

 <center>
 <img src="pics/stl.png" width="50%" height="50%">